 Infections, excess inflammation, an overwhelming immune system response to the incision, or a poorly functioning immune system can all result in poor healing or incision breakdown.
 Knowing how to detect a problem early is crucial in helping your cat heal.

 After the first few days, the redness and bruising associated with an incision will diminish.
 Scabs may form over the incision site and around the sutures (stitches), but the incision should not be painful to the touch.
 Active cats may develop a large, firm swelling around the incision.
 This is usually caused by an overactive immune system in response to excess movement and activity by the cat.
 These firm swellings are not painful.
-If you notice excess redness, bleeding, pain when the incision is touched, sutures missing, wide gaps in the incision or any tissue protruding, contact your veterinarian.
+If you notice excess redness, bleeding, pain when the incision is touched, sutures missing, wide gaps in the incision, or any tissue protruding, contact your veterinarian.
 Any foul odor or discharge should also alert you to contact your veterinarian.
 Infection is one of the most common complications associated with incisions.
-Early detection and treatment can usually solve the problem before it worsens.
+Early detection and treatment will usually solve the problem before it worsens.

 After the first week, most incisions are healed enough to allow the skin sutures or staples to be removed.
-The edges of the incision are typically sealed together; there is no discharge and no pain associated with the incision; and the redness should be gone.
+The edges of the incision are typically sealed together, there is no discharge and no pain associated with the incision, and the redness should be gone.
 At this stage, your worries are pretty much over.
-If redness persists, however, or redness and swelling are seen around each suture, tissue is protruding, the wound is draining or there is a gap between the edges of the incision, contact your veterinarian.
+If redness persists, however, or redness and swelling are seen around each suture, tissue is protruding, the wound is draining, or there is a gap between the edges of the incision, contact your veterinarian.

 With proper home care and close monitoring, your cat’s incision will likely heal without complications.

 Pet insurance can be a safety net for you and your pet,